 For the base cake:

-- Coconut oil or avocado oil – Another option is to use mashed banana instead.
+- 1 tablespoon coconut oil or avocado oil – Another option is to use mashed banana instead.

 Additions and variations to add into the base mug cake ingredients: